 You may occasionally run into another broken zipper.
 No one wants to replace a new tent or favorite jacket whenever the zipper stops working.
 Knowing how to repair a zipper that doesn’t close the teeth can save you money and stress.
 Find out why zippers break and how to fix them.

 Your zipper may not close if it becomes stuck.
 Getting your slider to move over a stuck zipper may require some maintenance.
 First, you should inspect the teeth to see if anything has become caught in them.
 Sometimes, loose threads or fabric may get into your fastener.
 Further, grime or dirt in the teeth can also cause an issue.
+But it’s possible to unstick a zipper that’s jammed.
 You should clean the zipper and grease the teeth so that the slider glides easily.

 Your zipper may not close properly if the slider is loose.
 A slider may loosen over time due to wear and tear.
 To fix it, use pliers to pinch the slider until it’s tight enough for the zipper to work.
 Be careful not to pinch it too tightly, though.
 Otherwise, it will become stuck.